How to Maximize a Narrow Closet with the Elfa Utility Mesh Door & Wall Rack

 This post may contain affiliate links, which means I may earn a commission if you make a purchase through my links—at no extra cost to you.
 Thank you for supporting The Michi Method!

-If you’re trying to maximize a narrow closet, the Elfa Utility Mesh Door & Wall Rack is one of the smartest vertical storage solutions I’ve used.
-Here’s exactly how I installed it and why it works so well in small spaces.
+👉 This post shows you how to maximize a narrow closet using the Elfa Utility Mesh Door & Wall Rack—one of the smartest vertical storage solutions for small spaces.

 Share this article: